Public Questions, Submissions and Petitions

 • The first priority will be given to persons who are asking questions relating to items on the current meeting agenda.

-• Questions should only relate to the business of the council and should not be a statement or personal opinion.
+• Questions should not include a statement or personal opinion.

-• Questions may not be directed at specific members of council or employees.
+• Questions may not be directed at specific Councillors or employees;

-• Questions are not to be framed in such a way as to reflect adversely on a particular Councillor or Officer.
+• Questions are not to be framed in such a way as to reflect adversely on a Councillor or Employee.

 • No debate or discussion about the question or answer will take place at the meeting.